misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 					);
 		}};

-	Here subsequent calls to **addNewPath** method define cayenne relations path originating from different primary tables, both used for mapping.
+	To define the database relations paths originating from different primary tables, subsequent calls to **addNewPath** method are used.
-	The first call is for species query, the second for processes.
+	Here for example the first path originates from the Species table, the second one originates from the Processes.

-*	Own extensions of KeywordMapperImpl may be implemented to add the possibility to map keywords to multiple fields, translate values from query units to database units, or add any other specific handling.
+*	If the advanced mapping is necessary, the class **KeywordMapperImpl** may be extended.
+Extension classes may add for example a possibility to map keywords to multiple fields, translate values from query units to database units.

-*	QueryMapper automatically keeps a list of Restrictable keywords supported by node, it can be fetched using **public Collection<Restrictable> getRestrictables();** method.
+*	The **QueryMapper** implementation automatically handles a list of Restrictable keywords supported by the node.

-*	From XSAMS builder methods **mapAliasedTree(...)** or **mapTree(...)** methods are called to construct Cayenne Expressions from incoming query trees or filtered subtrees.
+	That list may be fetched by the **public Collection<Restrictable> getRestrictables()** method.

+*	The mapping of the incoming query trees or filtered subtrees is performed using the **QueryMapper** methods **mapAliasedTree(...)** or **mapTree(...)**.
+	Cayenne **Expression** objects are produced as the output.